"For anyone who needs to convert code on a regular basis

 Fast - tens of thousands of lines converted from C# to VB.NET per minute

 Excellent educational tool for C# developers learning VB.NET

 Numerous conversion and formatting options

 Your existing code is left completely intact.

-The new VB.NET project is written to the new location that you specify.
+The new VB.NET project is output to the new location that you specify.

 Q: Can the converter produce VB6 code?

-No. Only VB.NET code is produced.
+No - only VB.NET code is produced.

 Q: Do you guarantee a 100% complete conversion?

 No - our accuracy is very high, but there will be